Murarai II: Language and religion

 In the 2011 census, Muslims numbered 166,526 and formed 75.00% of the population in Murarai II CD Block.
 Hindus numbered 55,302 and formed 24.91% of the population.
 Christians numbered 144 and formed 0.06% of the population.
 Others numbered 61 and formed 0.03% of the population.

 The proportion of Hindus in Birbhum district has declined from 72.2% in 1961 to 62.3% in 2011.
 The proportion of Muslims in Birbhum district has increased from 27.6% to 37.1% during the same period.
 Christians formed 0.3% in 2011.

 Bengali is the predominant language, spoken by 99.80% of the population.

 Rural poverty

-As per the BPL household survey carried out in 2005, the proportion of BPL households in Murarai II CD Block was 78.0%, against 42.3% in Birbhum district.
+As per the BPL household survey carried out in 2005, the proportion of households below the poverty line (BPL) in Murarai II CD Block was 78.0%, against 42.3% in Birbhum district.
 In six CD Blocks – Murarai II, Nalhati II, Rampurhat II, Rampurhat I, Suri II and Murarai I – the proportion of BPL families was more than 50%.
 In three CD Blocks – Rajnagar, Suri I and Labhpur – the proportion of BPL families was less than 30%.
 The other ten CD Blocks in Birbhum district were placed in between.
-According to the District Human Development Report, Birbhum, “Although there is no indication that the share of BPL households is more in blocks with higher share of agricultural labourer, there is a clear pattern that the share of BPL households is more in blocks with disadvantaged population in general and Muslim population in particular.”
-(The disadvantaged population includes SCs, STs and Muslims.)
+According to the District Human Development Report, Birbhum, "Although there is no indication that the share of BPL households is more in blocks with higher share of agricultural labourer, there is a clear pattern that the share of BPL households is more in blocks with disadvantaged population in general and Muslim population in particular."
+(The disadvantaged population includes scheduled castes, scheduled tribes, and Muslims.)